Fellowship-Wide Services (F.W.S.)

 However, Tradition Twelve tells us that it is up to each individual to determine how they will handle their own anonymity within their own personal life.
 While it is never appropriate to break another member’s anonymity without their permission, we are free to disclose our own membership however we see fit, if we choose, provided that we remain anonymous at the level of public media.

 Personally, I am very open within my personal life regarding my S.L.A.A. membership.
-I've gotten so much out of this program, and I am often excited to share that progress with my close friends.
-And through the principles of “, rather than promotion,” a number of those friends have approached me over the years to ask for more information.
+I’ve gotten so much out of this program, and I am often excited to share that progress with my close friends.
+And through the principles of “attraction, rather than promotion,” a number of those friends have approached me over the years to ask for more information.
 A few have even joined the program themselves!
-So, for me, personally, breaking my anonymity with my friends is a primary part of “carrying the ” and working my twelfth step.
+So, for me, personally, breaking my anonymity with my friends is a primary part of “carrying the message” and working my twelfth step.

 Response #3: